TheBigRoomXXL/lovergne.dev/src/content/zettelkasten/workspace-shortcut.md

 ---
 link: null
-title: "VSCode Workspace Shortcuts with .desktop Files on Linux"
+title: "VSCode workspace shortcuts with .desktop files on Linux"
 added_date: 2025-04-28
 tags: ["tool", "blog-post"]
 ---

-One big frustration I have with my workflow currently is that I open all my apps with the app launcher (the menu that appears when you press the command key `⌘`) except one: VSCode[^1].
+One big frustration I have with my workflow currently is that I open all my apps with the app launcher (the menu that appears when you press the command key `⌘`) except one: VSCode[^clarification].
 And that's a big "but" because this is probably the app I use the most after my browser.
 Instead, I open a terminal and type `code-oss repos/name-of-my-repo`; if I don’t, it just opens VSCode with the last workspace instead of the one I specifically want.
 But today, no more!
 Today I fixed my workflow with a simple hack: generating `.desktop` files.

 ### But what is a `.desktop` file?